Mikala on the Camino de Santiago smiling at the top of a mountain with iron statues of pilgrims behind her.

 The Camino Francés (French Way) has been the most popular Camino route since the 11th century and remains so to this day.

-Each of the most popular routes saw an increase in pilgrims in 2024.
-Most notably, the Camino Portugués Coastal Route saw an over 40% increase in popularity compared to the year prior.
+All but one of the most popular routes saw an increase in pilgrims in 2025.
+Most notably, the Camino Portugués Coastal Route continued to see the most growth with an almost 20% increase in popularity compared to the year prior.

 Here's a breakdown of the most popular routes: